TinyBumblee/AmberR.github.io/_portfolio/CYBR-1100-Security-Awareness.md

 <a id="week_2"></a><br><br>
 # Week 2 • Personal Cybersecurity

-Week 2 – Personal Cybersecurity
+Week 2 – Personal Cybersecurity<br>
 **Description:**
 What was covered this week?
 Summarize key ideas in 2–3 sentences.